-Moreover, we can use reporters to compute the capacity headroom (see Toy example III: Computing schedules for processes for more details).
+Moreover, we can use reporters to compute the capacity headroom (see Toy example IV: Computing reports for more details).
 The image below shows that the scheduler is respecting the capacity limits.

 In the case of the scheduler that we ran in the previous tutorial, which did not yet consider the PV, the discharge power would have exceeded the headroom: